MarcelMalik/Fluent-Xamarin-Forms/README.md

-# FluentXamarinForms
+# Fluent Xamarin Forms
-Fluent API for Xamarin.Forms
+Fluent Xamarin Forms is an Fluent API for Xamarin.Forms to describe the layout of your Xamarin Forms in a fluent way.